-Children: There are rules about whether someone (it does not have to be a parent) can claim for children, such as being 'responsible' for the child, how old the child is and whether they are in full time non-advanced education.
-Those children who may have left such education or reached a certain age may not be in that category and cannot be claimed for - as they have stopped being 'dependent'.
-If they remain at home they may be classed as 'non-dependants', which can reduce the Housing Benefit (or UC equivalent - 'housing costs') of the adult.
+Children: There are rules about whether someone (it does not have to be a parent) can claim for children, such as being 'responsible' for the child, how old the child is and whether the child is in full time non-advanced education.
+Those children who may have left such education or reached a certain age may not be in that category and cannot be claimed for - as they have stopped being 'dependent' - and possibly claim their own benefits.
+If they remain at home they may be classed as 'non- dependants', which can reduce the Housing Benefit or UC housing costs element of the adult.
 There are special rules for fostered and adopted children and children in care are generally excluded from means tested benefits but there are exceptions.
 See section F below for which benefits relate to children.
 Child Tax Credits and Universal Credit have a two-child limit for children born after April 2017, although exceptions apply.